daniellamb2208/Data_mining/midterm_project/readme.md

-the project is completed with my teammate
+The project is completed with my teammates.\
 B073040030, B073040032, NJW